ryanjustindejesus/Incident-Response-1---Brute-Force-Attempt---Windows/README.md

 <h1>Incident Response: Brute Force Attempt - Windows</h1>

-- <b>This tutorial outlines the configuration of performing incident response using Microsoft Sentinel and Log Analytics Workspace</b>
+- <b>This tutorial outlines the configuration of performing incident response for a Windows brute force attempt using Microsoft Sentinel and Log Analytics Workspace</b>

 <h2>Environments and Technologies Used</h2>